Feldman’s Favorites: Week 17

 ROCHESTER, N.Y.
 (WROC) — We did it folks.
 We made it to the end of the regular season.

-Week 17 is upon us, but that doesn’t mean it’s the end of the gambling season after this.
+Week 17 is upon us, but that doesn’t mean it’s the end of the gambling season.

-There’s still playoffs and I’ll still be posting a column throughout the playoffs.
+There’s still playoffs and I’ll still be posting a column every round.
 That will culminate with my Super Bowl prop bet column that should be a lot of fun.

 Right now we sit at an unfortunate 12 games below .500 for the season.
 There were some really rough weeks in the middle of the season that sunk us down.
 On the bright side my preseason picks, which I’ll be adding to my totals after they all go final, are about 9 units up.
 Let’s go Titans and let’s not go Bears and Panthers on Sunday.
 We can still end this season positive.